Holly-Wooden/-Hacker-The-Movie-/README.md

 _The Open Source Movie Project_ :movie_camera:
 <hr>

-## Goal is raise awareness of new ways technology can be used to target people who seem like easy targets.
+## Goal is raise awareness of new technologies can be used to target people.
 Hacks in a Scene should be:
    - [ ] Entertaining
    - [ ] Realistic && Feasibly Possible
-   - [ ] Exploiting some weakness
+   - [ ] Exploiting a Weakness
+   - [ ] Educational To The Not-Tech-Savvy Type

 - Exercise in predicting ways people can use technology for no good.
 - Be a break i look forward to while coding!